Johnny Sellers

 Johnny Sellers (July 31, 1937 – July 3, 2010) was an American National Champion jockey.
 Born in Los Angeles, but raised in Oklahoma, he began his professional career in 1955 and between 1959 and 1968 rode in six Kentucky Derbys.
 He won the prestigious race aboard Carry Back in 1961 then riding the colt to victory in the Preakness Stakes.
 That same year, he won eight straight races, equaling an American record set in 1951, and ended the year as the United States Champion Jockey by wins.
 He made the August 28, 1961, cover of Sports Illustrated magazine.

 In 1958, Sellers rode Jack Ketch to victory in the Canadian International Stakes and in 1965 he won the Belmont Stakes aboard Hail To All.
 In 1969, he was voted the George Woolf Memorial Jockey Award.

 Retired in 1997, Sellers lived in Hallandale, Florida, two blocks from Gulfstream Park racetrack.
 He remained involved in the racing industry as a bloodstock agent.
 In 1999, he was in the news after recovering his Kentucky Derby trophy.
 Stolen from his Monrovia, California, home in 1978, twenty-one years later a friend notified him that the engraved sterling silver trophy was being offered for sale on eBay.

 In 2007, Johnny Sellers was elected to the United States' Racing Hall of Fame.
 In 2011, he was inducted into the Oklahoma Horse Racing Hall of Fame.

 Johnny Sellers died on July 3, 2010, at age 72 in Fayetteville, Arkansas.
 He had two sons, Mark Sellers and John Michael Sellers, both of whom had careers as jockeys.
 He also had a daughter, Sabrina Sellers Machado.
+His parents were John “Bud” Sellers and Mary Pauline Roe Sellers.
+He had five siblings, two older brothers, Jimmy Sellers and Billy Rex Sellers, two older sisters, Ruth Anne Sellers and Virginia Lee Sellers Martin and a younger sister whom died shortly after birth.

 After finishing seventh at the Belmont Stakes with Carry Back, he was a Mystery Guest on What's My Line with Arlene Francis, Joey Bishop, Dorothy Kilgallen, and Bennett Cerf on the panel.
 Sellers won $10 for stumping Cerf and Francis; Joey Bishop successfully guessed his identity.